Adhithyan8/Adhithyan8.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the Division of Statistics and Machine Learning (STIMA), Linköping University, working at the intersection of generative modelling and computational statistics.
 I am supervised by [Senior Assoc.
 Prof. Fredrik Lindsten](https://liu.se/medarbetare/freli29) and co-supervised by [Asst.
 Prof. Jens Sjölund](https://jsjol.github.io/) and [Asst.
 Prof. Zheng Zhao](https://zz.zabemon.com/).
-I am an affiliated PhD-student within the [WASP](https://wasp-sweden.org/) program.
+I am an academic PhD-student within the [WASP](https://wasp-sweden.org/) program.

 My current research focuses on leveraging diffusion and flow based models to solve statistical problems like sampling and Bayesian posterior inference.
 And inversely, I am also interested in using inference methods to improve generative models.
 As application areas, I am particularly excited about materials discovery, molecular design, and protein generation.